Stay In Your Lane

 The same principle applies when it comes to pursuing your dreams.
-Staying in your lane when it comes to your dreams, means staying true to who you are and to your dream.
+Staying in your lane when it comes to your dreams means staying true to who you are and to your dream.

 The "experts" also made it seem easy and glamorous.
-I am sure you are familiar with the Instagram pictures and the Facebook posts that talk about how they are earning thousands and thousands of dollars per year working 10 hours a week.
+I am sure you are familiar with the Instagram pictures and the Facebook posts that talk about earning thousands and thousands of dollars per year working 10 hours a week.
 The thing to remember about social media is that what we tend to see in the pictures are the end results.
 Rarely do we get to see everything that happened before the final picture was posted.

-The pictures showing up in your social media feeds can easily make you believe your path has to look like someone else's in order to be successful.
+The pictures showing up in your social media feeds can easily make you believe your path has to look like someone else's to be successful.
 This could cause you to end up in the wrong lane with your God-inspired dream.
-I have learned that what the experts might not tell you is how long it took for him or her to make thousands of dollars each month or how difficult it was to follow their dreams, keep their faith and hope alive when everything was pointing in the direction of not working out.
+I've learned that what the experts might not tell you is how long it took for him or her to make thousands of dollars each month or how difficult it was to follow their dreams, keep their faith and hope alive when everything was pointing in the direction of not working out.

 "Let yourself be silently drawn by the strange pull of what you really love.
 It will not lead you astray."-Rumi

-And remember your lane is your lane.
+And remember, your lane is your lane.
 You cannot be anyone other than who you are.
-Your dream and your life will not look like anyone else’s and that is more than okay.
+Your dream and your life will not look like anyone else’s, and that is more than okay.
 Stay in your lane by remaining true to yourself and to the dreams God has given to you.